dedin/image-compression/README.md

 # image-compression

-A comparison of how Haar transform, the simplest wavelet transform compresses different image types.
+Compresses images of various types using the Haar transform, the simplest wavelet transform.